UPDATED for 2025.

 My Experience: https://ohiofestivals.net/oktoberfest-findlay/

-The Ohio Oktoberfest and German Festival List
+The Ohio Oktoberfest and German Festival Guide

 Now that you know some of my favorites, I thought I would give you the complete list of Ohio’s Oktoberfests and German Festivals.